 Recommendation: Implement listening sessions or virtual “office hours” with the leadership team.

-- 11/11/19, A separate step that we will begin in January 2020 is a brief monthly digital update from the leadership team about program and professional development opportunities.
-Watch for details in the coming weeks.
+- January 2020: Second Monday Live begins -- a brief, monthly digital update from the leadership team about program and professional development opportunities.
 (See "Introducing Second Monday Live.")

 Recommendation: Create a public website to gather information about needs across the state.